 In the last decade, senior housing developers have explored putting senior communities on college campuses.
 Unfortunately, the global economic meltdown and subsequent recession put a damper on plans, but a recent economic recovery has brought this exciting trend back to life.

-Learn more about senior living and learning on college campuses.
+Learn more about senior living and learning, and how seniors are going back to school on college campuses.

 A More Engaged Senior Community

 Putting senior communities on college campuses benefits everyone involved.
 Benefits to seniors include:

 - Lifelong learning: Seniors have opportunities to take fun and interesting courses with true professors as instructors.

 - Socialization and stimulation: Engagement in university life keeps seniors from becoming socially isolated.